geoserver/geoserver-history/doc/user/source/webadmin/services/WMS.rst

 Because each WMS request renders the watermark, a single tiled map positions *one* watermark relative to the view window while a tiled map positions the watermark for each tile.
 The only layer specific aspect of watermarking occurs because a single tile map is one WMS request, whereas a tiled map contains many WMS requests.
 (The latter watermark display resembles Google Maps faint copyright notice in their Satellite imagery.)
 The following three examples demonstrate watermark position, transparency and tiling display, respectively.

 .. figure:: ../images/services_WMS_watermark1.png
-   :align: left
+   :align: center

-   *Tasmania with single tile watermark (aligned top-right, transparency=0)*
+   *Single tile watermark (aligned top-right, transparency=0)*

 .. figure:: ../images/services_WMS_watermark2.png
-   :align: left
+   :align: center

-   *Tasmania with single tile watermark (aligned top-right, transparency=90)*
+   *Single tile watermark (aligned top-right, transparency=90)*

 .. figure:: ../images/services_WMS_watermark3.png
-   :align: left
+   :align: center

-   *Tasmania with tiled watermark (aligned top-right, transparency=90)*
+   *Tiled watermark (aligned top-right, transparency=90)*

 SVG Options
 -----------

-The Geoserver WMS supports SVG (Scalable Vector Graphics) as an output format.
-Geoserver currently supports two SVG renderers available on the SVG producer drop down menu.
+The GeoServer WMS supports SVG (Scalable Vector Graphics) as an output format.
+GeoServer currently supports two SVG renderers available on the SVG producer drop down menu.

 **SVG Producer:**

-#. *Simple:* Known as the Simple SVG renderer.
-It has limited support for SLD styling.
-However it is very fast.
+#. *Simple:* Simple SVG renderer.
+It has limited support for SLD styling, but is very fast.
-#. *Batik:* The second is known as the Batik renderer (as it uses the Batik SVG Framework).
-It has full support for SLD styling , but is slow.
+#. *Batik:* Batik renderer (as it uses the Batik SVG Framework).
+It has full support for SLD styling, but is slower.

-**Enable Antialiasing**
+**Enable Anti-aliasing**
-Anti Aliasing is a technique for making edges appear smoother and eliminating "jaggies" by filling in the edges of an object with pixels that are between the object's color and the background color.
+Anti-aliasing is a technique for making edges appear smoother by filling in the edges of an object with pixels that are between the object's color and the background color.
 Anti-aliasing creates the illusion of smoother lines and smoother selections.
-Turning on Anti-aliasing will generally make your maps look nicer.
-But will increase the size of the images returned, and will take a slight bit longer.
-Note that if you are overlaying the anti-aliased map on top of others it can sometimes backfire with transparencies, since it mixes with the colors behind and can create a 'halo' effect.
+Turning on anti-aliasing will generally make your maps look nicer, but will increase the size of the images returned, and will take a slight bit longer.
+Note that if you are overlaying the anti-aliased map on top of others it can sometimes backfire with transparencies, since it mixes with the colors behind and can create a "halo" effect.

-smoothing.  render line data into raster format, in general the line doesn't line up wiht pixels, antialisaingin sithe process of partially shading of pixels.  takes 4 times the space.